Kapristo Mountain Avalanche Death

 Elevation: 2,280 m

-The avalanche was triggered by the first skier in a group of two near the top of the slope.
+The avalanche was triggered by the first rider in a group of two near the top of the slope.
 The wind slab had an average depth of 20 cm, reaching a maximum of 40 cm, and measured 30 meters wide.
 The slide funneled into a confined gully, running 990 meters in length.
-The skier was found near the toe of the avalanche, buried 120 cm below the surface.
+The rider was found near the toe of the avalanche, buried 120 cm below the surface.

 This tragic incident serves as a reminder of January’s persistent weak layer and ongoing avalanche risk in the region.
 Backcountry users are urged to check avalanche forecasts, carry proper safety equipment, and travel with experienced partners.